Dermatology Associates of Rochester

 If you’re concerned about a mole’s appearance, get it checked as soon as possible by one of our providers.

 We can also remove unsightly or bothersome moles that aren’t a health risk.
 We use different techniques and procedures, such as freezing, cauterizing, or snipping.
+We also offer an innovative, nonsurgical mole removal treatment at our Rochester practice called CellFX, which targets cells without damaging the surrounding skin.
 These are outpatient procedures.
 Healing and recovery times vary, but they’re relatively quick.
 The cost of treatment depends on the size and depth of the growth, as well as the number of growths to be removed.

 This common, contagious skin disease is characterized by raised pink or yellow bumps.
 It is caused by a virus and often spreads when children share towels or clothes or through skin-to-skin contact.
 In many cases, especially with children, the condition clears without treatment.
 Our dermatologists can help determine if treatment is needed and, if so, create a personalized plan to help clear up the bumps.